Selphira/DUKP/Readme.md

 - A ranger kit: the Hunter of Vermin.

-- A cleric kit: the Preacher of Fire.
+- A cleric kit: the Preacher of Flames.

 - A cleric kit: the Garagos crusader.